Durham Chare

 How Life Works Here

 Durham Chare is located in County Durham, near Bishop Auckland.
 Crime is a significant concern, with 953 incidents recorded in 12 months — well above the national average.
 Violence and sexual offences dominates reports.
 358 violent offences were recorded (38% of total).
 This level of crime reflects a high-footfall transit area rather than a typical residential street.
 Daily amenities are excellent, with 12 facilities within walking distance, including bank (4), clothes (2), and atm (1).
-The nearest public transport is 60m away.
-A car is recommended for most journeys.
+The closest is News on the Street (convenience, 16m).
+Transport connections are strong, with rail and bus links nearby.
+The nearest stop (Newgate Street Stand C) is 60m away.
 The median property price is £90,000, with exceptional growth of 119% over five years.
 Based on 6 transactions recorded since 2014.
 The local area has a moderate population, with a high proportion of rented accommodation.
-There are 8 schools within 2 km, 7 rated Good or Outstanding by Ofsted.
-Both primary and secondary options are available locally.
-The nearest school is just 468m away.
-However, high crime rates and a dense urban environment significantly undermine family suitability despite the school provision.
-The profile suggests appeal to both first-time buyers and young professionals.
+This is not a family-friendly location.
+Despite schools being within 2 km, the high crime, noise and transit-oriented environment make it unsuitable for raising children.
+This street may particularly suit young professionals.
 Market indicators suggest an upward trend.
-Overall, this street scores 50 out of 100 for liveability, placing it in the top 3% within its district.
-Note that the composite score masks a serious safety concern that may outweigh other strengths for many residents.
+This is a transit hub, not a residential neighbourhood.
+Functionality scores 62/100 (excellent access and transport), but liveability scores only 48/100.
+The extreme footfall, crime, and urban intensity make it unsuitable for settled living.
+It may work for short-term rentals, corporate lets, or professionals who prioritise location above all else — but for most people looking for a home, this is not the right street.

 Score Breakdown